BobM370/Bobsdc/README.md

 https://github.com/adesolaadegboye?SymbolicRegression

-After downloading the project I found there were several problems with the source code I opened a topic at BigMooseSaloon and received excellent help
+After downloading the project I found there were several problems with the source code I opened a topic at Big Moose Saloon - Coderanch and received excellent help

 General opinion is that the github project is poorly setup